-The subfund promotes E, S, and G characteristics by investing in equities of eurozone countries through a selection of corporate securities chosen for their financial qualities and their good environmental, social, and governance practices according to a best-in-class approach.
-This approach consists of selecting the best companies in each sector based on environmental, social, and governance criteria.
-For each ESG pillar, several criteria are used, including CO2 emissions for the E pillar, the management of staff for the S pillar, and the level of independence of directors for the G pillar.
-In addition, the subfund will:
+For public or private listed corporate issues: the manager uses a best-in-class approach to select within each sector the companies that have the best ESG practices compared with their peers within each sector of the economy.
+For each ESG pillar, several criteria are used, including CO2 emissions for the E pillar, management of staff for the S pillar, and level of independence of directors for the G pillar.